siberianfox/tinygwiki/TinyG-Boot-Loader.md

 You will want to use the xboot.hex file found in the `default` directory

 ## Setting up Xboot as an AtmelStudio6 Project
-_Note: this isn't working yet.
+_Note: this isn't working and we have abandoned it.
 Xboot seems to only compile under the AVRGCC (WinAVR 20100110) 4.3.3.
 Studio 6 runs the AVR_8_bit_GNU_Toolchain_3.4.0_663 (4.6.2).
 For some reason the newer version doesn't work - it fails during EEPROM write.
 Check back later for updates_

 But if you want to try this do the following: